w3c/automotive-viss2/testCredGen/README.md

 The script must first be started for generation of the CA credentials, as they are needed for the server and client generation.
 $ ./testCredGen ca
+The script, or rather openSSL, will ask for a password for the CA credentials.
+This will be asked for again in the generation of the server and client credentials, so make a note of it.

-Before the generation of the server credentials, the file server/server.ext SAN entry likely needs an update.
+Before the generation of the server credentials, the SAN entry in the file server/server.ext likely needs an update.
-If your environment does not launch your server with localhost as the IP address of the computer, you need to declare the computer IP address being used by updating the row:
+If your environment does not launch the VISSv2 server with localhost as the IP address of the computer, you need to declare the computer IP address being used, by updating the row:
 IP.1 = 192.168.x.x
 with the correct IP address.
 If localhost is defined, this row might need to be removed instead.

 You can then generate the server credentials
 $ ./testCredGen server
 and then credentials for a client